alerta/alerta-docs/cli.rst

 --------------

-If the Alerta API enforces authentication, then the ``alerta`` command-line tool can be configured to present an API key or Bearer token to the API when accessing secured endpoints.
+If the Alerta API enforces authentication, then the ``alerta`` command-line tool can be configured to present an API key or login to the API before accessing secured endpoints.

 **API Keys**